-The 115-page study is particularly timely in light of increasing pressure from European regulators for increased transparency of research fees.
+The study benchmarks are timely in light of increasing pressure from European regulators for increased transparency of research fees.
 For this reason, the survey results are relevant for asset managers seeking to benchmark bundled research, in addition to research providers examining their own pricing strategies.

-Research reports and analyst access were the most common research products offered by respondents.
+Analyst access and written research were the most common research products offered by respondents.
 The median respondent offered seven research products.
-We estimated that fundamental research was the main research methodology for just under one half of the respondents, while macro research was the primary offering for nearly a quarter of respondents.
+We estimated that fundamental research was the main research methodology for just over half of the respondents, while macro research was the primary offering for nearly a quarter of respondents.
 36% of the respondents were sector specialists.

 Respondents were asked to describe their fee structures, their average research payments received from buy side clients, maximum fees received from a buy side client and minimum fees from a buy side client.
 The survey requested minimum and maximum fees for subscriptions (usually applied to written research), analyst access and events.
 In addition, they were asked to provide a per sector fee if they charged by industry sector and a geographic fee if they charged by geography.
-We estimated 30% of the respondents were sector specialists and nearly 40% were geographic specialists, supplementing the data provided by research providers that charged sector fees or geographic fees.
+We estimated 36% of the respondents were sector specialists and 27% were geographic specialists, supplementing the data provided by research providers that charged sector fees or geographic fees.

 Fees by Products and Services

 We segmented fees by the type of research offered, including fundamental research, economic research and primary research, as well as more specialized offerings such as technical analysis, quantitative analysis, policy research, short ideas, industry-level research and alternative data.
-The study also estimated benchmarks for payments per industry sector and per region.
-We also examined fees by payment method, by the size of the research provider, by regulated entity, by location, by number of products, as well as determining which factors have the biggest impact on research payments.
+The study also estimated payments by region and average payments by research service, such as financial models or custom surveys.